cyclikal/cyckei/docs/usage.rst

    -  *client-address (string)* - Address for the client to connect to.
 Usually localhost.
    -  *server-address (string)* - Address for the server to listen on.
 Usually all.
    -  *timeout (int)* - Number of seconds to wait for server response.
 10 seconds seems to work well for most configurations.

+- **data-plugins** - A list of data plugins to load and execute alongside normal data collection.
+  Plugins should be placed in the ``plugins`` directory of the Cyckei recording folder.

+- **device** - The identifier for which device to load.
+Currently, ``keithley2602`` is the only acceptable model.

 -  **verbosity** - The amount of information to be saved to log files.
    Generally should be set to 20, but the following levels can also be